embano1/blog/content/posts/knative-pov/index.en.md

 Well, you could argue what defines a "developer".
-But if I ask the primary VEBA persona, i.e. vSphere admins, architects and infrastructure operators, most of them would definitely not consider themselves "developers".
+But if I ask the primary VEBA persona, i.e. vSphere admins, architects and infrastructure operators, most of them would definitely not consider themselves "developers"[^devs].

 An important lesson in life is: *Words matter*.
 The Knative team definitely did not have bad intentions by focusing on the "developer" persona.
 Not at all!
 I